top of page

 Data Visualisation

-A deep dive into why we visualize, how to avoid pitfalls like “spaghetti charts,” and how perception, design, and interactivity shape effective communication.
+A deep dive into why we visualize, how to avoid pitfalls like “spaghetti charts,” and how effective design and user-focused interactivity lead to successful data communication.

 bottom of page